-Union minister promises flats for Rohingyas in Delhi, then home ministry says no such order
+Hours after Union minister announces flats for Rohingyas, home ministry denies any such order

-Hours after Housing Minister Hardeep Puri’s announcement, the home ministry said that the refugees will continue to stay at their present location.
+Despite Housing Minister Hardeep Puri’s statement, the home ministry said that the refugees would continue to stay at their present location.

-Hours after Union housing minister Hardeep Singh Puri announced on Wedensday that Rohingya refugees will be shifted to flats in Bakkarwala area of Delhi, the home ministry said that it has not made any such provisions.
+Hours after Union housing minister Hardeep Singh Puri announced on Wednesday that Rohingya refugees would be shifted to flats in Bakkarwala area of Delhi, the home ministry said that it has not made any such provisions.

 In a series of tweets, the ministry said that the Delhi government had made a proposal to shift the Rohingya refugees living in the city to a new location.